 Your customer feedback will be a mixed bag of positive and negative tones.
 The positive tone will provide you a concrete idea of what you are doing correctly whereas the negative tone will guide you in changing some aspects of your website that users do not approve.

-This is the first step into understanding your subjective data.
+This is the first step in understanding your subjective data.
 Simply open a new Excel sheet and mark all feedback into positives or negatives, like this:

 Doing this will give you an overall impression of how customers think of your website.
 Ask yourself: